 Because you’re important to us, we prohibit over 150 ingredients in our supplements, including hydrogenated oils, high-fructose corn syrup and sweeteners such as sucralose, saccharin and aspartame.
 Just like for the food we sell in our stores, decades of research have gone into the list of ingredients we ban from dietary supplements.
 Here are a few examples of ingredients we’ve added to our list over the years:

 Many of the same flavors, colors, preservatives and sweeteners found in food can show up in — and are banned from — supplements we sell too.
 We've banned them in everything from protein powders to lozenges.
 Since the early days, we’ve banned sweeteners like aspartame and saccharin from both food and supplements.

 Krill and Shark Cartilage

 Existing on opposite ends of the marine food chain, krill are some of the smallest ocean-dwelling animals, while sharks can be some of the largest.
 We feel both are too important in our oceans to be used in supplements:

-- Krill are small crustaceans that serve as the main food source for hundreds of bird, fish and marine mammal species, and can also be used as the main ingredient in some fish oil supplements.
-In order to keep krill in the sea, we offer fish oil supplements derived from other species of fish high in omega-3 fatty acids.
+Krill are small crustaceans that serve as the main food source for hundreds of bird, fish and marine mammal species, and can also be used as the main ingredient in some fish oil supplements.
+In order to help keep krill in the sea, we offer fish oil supplements derived from other species of fish with omega-3 fatty acids.

-- Shark populations are in decline worldwide.
-We don’t sell shark in our Seafood department and we don’t sell shark-derived dietary supplements in our supplements department.
+Shark populations are in decline worldwide.
+We don’t sell shark-derived dietary supplements in our Supplements department.
 Instead, we offer alternatives like glucosamine sulfate, chondroitin sulfate and essential fatty acid supplements (including fish oil and flaxseed oil).

-Below is the complete list of commonly used ingredients we’ve uncommonly banned.
+Below are many of the ingredients we've banned.

 Disodium calcium EDTA